Current densities

 polarization_current(t, parameters)

-Represents a current density used for creating a polarization curve.
-Starting from 0, the current density increases by the value of delta_i_pola every delta_t, following C∞ step current increments, until it reaches i_max_pola.
+This function represents a current density used for creating a polarization curve.
+For the first delta_t_ini_step seconds, the current density is set to 0 A.m-2 to allow the internal states of the fuel cell to stabilise.
+Then, the current density increases by the value of delta_i_pola every delta_t, following C∞ step current increments, until it reaches i_max_pola.
 Each increment lasts for delta_t_load_pola seconds.
 After each increment, there is a pause of delta_t_break_pola seconds to allow the stack to reach equilibrium.

 Parameters: